RaenonX-DL/dragalia-data-parse/README.md

 - As few dependencies as possible to run the parser.

-  > Doing so would reduce the difficulty to deploy the data processing pipeline,
+  > Doing so reduces the difficulty to deploy the data processing pipeline,
   > since Python native packages only has a few calls which results will differ across different platforms.
   >
   > This assumes that any possible additional dependency will not significantly boost the data processing speed